 Yet another way of creating shells is by spinning the metal sheet and using a roller tool to mould it into its desired form and depth.
 While in spin forming the sheet is not clamped and rolled over a mandrel having the desired form, in rolling, the sheet is clamped and purely formed by the roller.
 The rolling process was patented by Pantheon Steel and recently released to the public.
 Rolling seems to be more beneficial to shell forming for handpans than spin forming as the thickness distribution can be better controlled and more stresses (dislocations) are added in the forming process.

 Nitriding: Hardening and Stressing Shells

 The advantage of gas-nitriding over pure work hardening lies in the controllability and repeatability of the process.
-Different sets of properties of the final shells can be explored by changing variables like nitriding time, temperature, atmospheric pressure, cooling time and steel composition.
-The latter has a strong influence on the amount of nitrides found in the material.
+Different sets of properties of the final shells can be explored by changing variables like nitriding time, temperature, atmospheric pressure, cooling time (elongates the nitride needles) and steel composition.
+The latter two variables have a strong influence on the amount of nitrides found in the material.
 Especially aluminium and titanium in the raw steel material are very powerful nitride formers and need to be controlled.